 H &M carries out regular risk analysis for both operational and financial risks.
 Operational risks are mainly associated with the business and the external risks that affect the group.
-Some can be managed through internal routines and in some cases the group can influence the likelihood of a risk-related event occurring.
+Some can be managed through internal procedures, and in some cases the group can influence the likelihood of a risk-related event occurring.
 Other risks are determined to a greater extent by external factors.
-If a risk-related event is beyond the company’s control, work is aimed at alleviating the consequences.
+If a risk-related event is beyond the company’s control, work is aimed at mitigating the consequences.

-It is of the utmost importance that the H&M group lives according to the high aims set out in its policies and guidelines on business ethics.
-Should H&M fail in this respect, there is a risk that the company’s reputation and brand could be damaged.
-Accurate, transparent and reliable communication can prevent occurrences of reputational risk, and can also help alleviate the consequences of any incidents.
+It is of the utmost importance that the H&M group lives according to the high aims set out in its policies and guidelines on business ethics and has good knowledge, insight and procedures in respect of the production of its products.
+Should the H&M group fail in this regard, there is a risk that the group’s reputation and brands could be damaged.
+Accurate, transparent and reliable communication can prevent occurrences of reputational risk, and can also help mitigate the consequences of any incidents.

 To optimise fashion precision, the group buys items on an ongoing basis throughout the season.
-Fashion is becoming increasingly global, but shopping patterns vary between different markets; the start of a season and the length of that season can vary from country to country, for example.
-Delivery dates and product volumes for the various countries and stores are therefore adjusted accordingly.
+Fashion is becoming increasingly global, but shopping patterns vary between different markets and sales channels.
+The start of a season and the length of that season can vary from country to country, for example.
+Delivery dates and product volumes for the various markets and channels are therefore adjusted accordingly.

 NEGATIVE MACROECONOMIC CHANGES AND GEOPOLITICAL RISKS

 One or more markets may be affected by events that have a negative effect on the macroeconomic situation or geopolitical environment in the country.
 These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events in one or more countries, may result in rapid changes in the business environment and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.